s5k6/shelltalk/README.md

 The execve(2) system call (also observed above) **does not return** on success.
 It replaces the calling program by a new one.
-Some of the execution context will be modified during that process, some will be left unchanged.
+Some of the execution context will be modified during that transition, some will be left unchanged.
 Details in the manual.

 > Note: When programming C, there's a bunch of frontends to execve(2),
 > summarised in exec(3).